 A: SURE funds research and scholarly projects that are proposed and conducted by an undergraduate student.
 The project needs to be feasibly completed in 10 weeks, and work must be performed over the summer.
 You might want to take a look at some sample proposals and a list of previously funded projects.

 Q: Can I propose a project that involves more than one student?

 A: Yes, but each student needs to submit an individual application and each will be evaluated separately.

 Q: I am a graduating senior.
 Am I eligible to apply for SURE funding?

 A: No. The SURE program is intended for returning students who will be able to establish an affiliation with a department or a mentor as a result of their experience in the program.
-Students who will graduate in December ARE eligible to apply.
+Students who will graduate in December, after the Fall semester, ARE eligible to apply.

 Q: I am a foreign student / non-US citizen.
 Can I apply for a SURE grant?